mattermost/docs/source/deployment/push.md

     - Cons:
         - Some IT policies only allow mobile apps via Enteprise App Store.

-2. Use an **Enterprise App Store (EAS)** by compiling your own push notification service and mobile applications from source code with your own encryption key.
+2. Use an **Enterprise App Store (EAS)** by compiling your own push notification service and mobile applications from source code with your own key.

     - Pros:
         - Push notifications are encrypted.